 In February 2008, in connection with the CoLa Acquisition, we entered into a credit support fee agreement with Constellation under which Constellation guaranteed credit support up to \$8.5 million for certain financial derivatives that we entered into with BNP and SocGen.
 These guarantees were obtained because we did not own the assets at the time the derivatives were entered into and we could not use our existing reserve-based credit facility to provide collateral for the derivative transactions.
-These guarantees were released in April 2008.
-Through March 31, 2008, Constellation charged us \$0.1 million for this credit support.
+These guarantees have been released.
+Through June 30, 2008, Constellation charged us \$0.1 million for this credit support.